ubinexus/sonic-utilities/doc/Command-Reference.md

 - --json   optional - -- option to display the result in json format.
 By default output will be in tabular format.

 the reset cause only records NIC MCU reset status.
-The NIC MCU will automatically broadcast the reset cause status to each TORs, corresponding values returned return 0 if the last reset is cold reset (ex.
-HW/SW reset, power reset the cable, or reboot the NIC server) return 1 if the last reset is warn reset (ex. sudo config mux firmware activate....) the value is persistent, no clear on read
+The NIC MCU will automatically broadcast the reset cause status to each TORs, corresponding values returned display cold reset if the last reset is cold reset (ex.
+HW/SW reset, power reset the cable, or reboot the NIC server) display warm reset if the last reset is warm reset (ex. sudo config mux firmware activate....) the value is persistent, no clear on read

 - Example: